usf-cs272-spring2022/usf-cs272-spring2022.github.io/_projects/project-3.md

 **The work queue should not be initialized unless multithreading is enabled.** It is possible to reuse the same work queue for both building and searching if multithreading is enabled.

-## Input
-{: .page-header }

-Your main method must be placed in a class named `Driver`.
-The `Driver` class should accept the following **additional** command-line arguments:

-  - `-threads num` threads where `-threads` indicates the next argument `num` is the number of worker threads to use.
-If `num` is missing or an invalid number of threads are provided, please default to 5 threads.

-    If the `-threads` flag is not provided, then a work queue should *not* be initialized and the project should execute *exactly* as previous projects.

-The command-line flag/value pairs may be provided in any order, and the order provided is not the same as the order you should perform the operations (i.e. always build the index before performing search, even if the flags are provided in the other order).

-Your code should support all of the command-line arguments from the [previous project](project-2.html) as well.

-## Output
-{: .page-header }

-The output of your inverted index and search results should be the same from the [previous project](project-2.html).
-As before, you should **only generate output files if the necessary flags are provided**.

 ## Testing
 {: .page-header }